Originally published on November 27, 2019, updated February 12, 2021

 When you consider inventory carrying costs and other storage fees, not selling is expensive!
 As if there weren’t enough pressure to increase sales, mounting storage costs against declining product demands means if your products don’t sell, you pay for them twice.

 But no one short of a fortune teller can predict how many items you’ll sell in a given period.
-At one point or another, practically every Amazon seller is stuck with excess inventory, and if they don’t act fast, the storage costs will outweigh the profit.
+At one point or another, practically every seller is stuck with excess inventory, and if they don’t act fast, the storage costs will outweigh the profits.

-In this guide, find out three of the best ways to reduce inventory and spare yourself from unnecessary storage fees.
+In this guide, find out some of the best ways to reduce Amazon excess inventory and spare yourself from unnecessary storage fees.
 But first, let’s look into the dangers of product surplus and the necessity of smart Amazon inventory management.

 What all this amounts to, whether you’re using FBA or not, is that when items don’t sell, you’re paying more than just the acquisition price.

-Listing on Amazon Outlet is free, although there are conditions:
+Listing on Amazon Outlet is free, although there are several conditions to be met.
+Here are the key criteria:

-Moreover, Amazon recommends eligible products for Outlet; you can check to see if any of yours qualify on the Manage Excess Inventory page of your account.
-Because these suggestions are automated, they sometimes change day to day, so it’s worth it to check back regularly.
+Moreover, Amazon recommends eligible products for Outlet; you can check to see if any of yours qualify on the recently revamped FBA Inventory page, formerly known as the Manage Inventory Health dashboard.
+Recommendations can change day to day, so it's worth it to check back regularly.

 To improve accuracy, retailers have developed forecasting methods based on quantitative data.
 Rather than ordering new stock based on gut feelings or quick guesses, you take a look at the cold, hard numbers — specifically the sales data from previous years, modified by your future plans and current trends.